Outgoing Students

 Step 1: Plan the Exchange

 For Bachelor students, the second year of study is particularly suitable for the exchange.
 The first year of study must be completed at the IPZ.
 You can also spend a semester abroad in the third year of study.
-However, various individual clarifications are necessary to ensure that your BA thesis is supervised.
-Normally, this is written as part of a specialization in the Fall Semester and the subsequent BA thesis course in the Spring Semester.
+In this case, individual arrangements are necessary to ensure supervision of your Bachelor's thesis.
+Normally, it is written as part of a specialization in the Fall Semester and the subsequent BA thesis course in the Spring Semester.
 However, we also offer a few specializations that start in the Spring Semester.
+The specialisation must be taken at the IPZ.
 Please coordinate well with the mobility coordinator and your supervisor.

-For Master's students, the 3rd and 4th semesters are ideal for a semester abroad.
-Early planning and consultation with the supervisor of the Master's thesis is very important.
-All compulsory courses in the field of methods must be completed at the IPZ.
-As these only take place once a year, careful planning is essential.
-The majority of Master's students therefore choose their 3rd semester for their stay abroad.
-At the host university, they mainly complete elective modules.
-However, it is also possible to go abroad at another time.
+For Master’s students, the third and fourth semesters are ideal for a semester abroad.
+It is important to discuss this with your Master’s thesis supervisor at an early stage.
+All compulsory modules in the Methods area must be completed at the IPZ.
+The majority of Master’s students choose to spend their third semester abroad.
+At the host university, students primarily take elective modules.

 We would be happy to advise you in person, via video call or by telephone.
 Please contact mobility@ipz.uzh.ch for individual appointments.
 Your inquiries will be answered promptly from Tuesday to Thursday.
 The mobility coordination is not available on Mondays and Fridays.